 - Conduct SSI non-medical redeterminations: To ensure the most cost-effective investment of agency resources, we use an automated method that predicts and identifies cases most likely to incur overpayments.
-Our estimates indicate that non-medical redeterminations conducted in FY 2020 will yield a return on investment of about \$3 on average of net Federal program savings over 10 years per \$1 budgeted for dedicated program integrity funding, including SSI and Medicaid program effects. - Increase timely wage reporting to address a root cause of improper payments and prevent its reoccurrence: SSI recipients, deemors, and representative payees may use the following options to report wages: - Mail; - Direct contact with our employees via phone or in-person; - A mobile application (i.e., SSI Mobile Wage Reporting); - A dedicated toll-free number (i.e., SSI Telephone Wage Reporting); or - myWageReport (myWR) (located behind the my Social Security portal).
+Our estimates indicate that non-medical redeterminations conducted in FY 2020 will yield a return on investment of about \$3 on average of net Federal program savings over 10 years per \$1 budgeted for dedicated program integrity funding, including SSI and Medicaid program effects. - Increase timely wage reporting to address a root cause of improper payments and prevent its reoccurrence: SSI recipients, deemors, and representative payees may use the following options to report wages: - Mail; - Direct contact with our employees via phone or in-person; - The SSI Mobile Wage Reporting application; - The SSI Telephone Wage Reporting toll-free number; or - myWageReport (myWR) (located behind the my Social Security portal).